Sharing of data from human research is possible. Everyone can play a role in promoting and supporting sharing of this data.

 - de-identify the data and/or restrict access to it (conditional access).

 Understanding Patient Data, a UK based initiative, has evidence based guidance on wording to use with patients when seeking consent to share patient data.

 Hear it from the experts

-- Professor Michael Martin (ANU) provides practical advice about sharing human data as part of ethical research practice (YouTube, 40 min) Baden Appleyard, Barrister, also offers insight into legal requirements.
+- Professor Michael Martin (ANU) provides practical advice about sharing human data as part of ethical research practice (YouTube, 40 min) and Baden Appleyard, a barrister, offers insight into legal requirements.

-- Clinical data disclosure in 90 seconds (YouTube, 90 sec) with Iain Hrynasckiewicz, Head of Data and HSS Publishing, Open Research Nature Publishing Group & Palgrave Macmillan
+- Clinical data disclosure in 90 seconds (YouTube, 90 sec) with Iain Hrynasckiewicz, Head of Data and HSS Publishing, Open Research Nature Publishing Group and Palgrave Macmillan